Mardi Himal Trek Overview

 It rains practically every day throughout the summer and monsoon, making the paths and route muddy and treacherous, making this the most arduous phase of your walk.
 After the rain, the Annapurna region, on the other hand, seems fantastic, with a breathtaking panorama of natural beauty.

 Most of the paths going to the Mardi Himal may be covered with snow during the winter, and the climate becomes exceedingly dry and frigid.
 As a result, most visitors avoid visiting the Mardi Himal in the winter.
-However, the region's visual splendor and snow-covered mountains are breathtaking at this time.
+However, the region's visual splendour and snow-covered mountains are breathtaking at this time.
 One disadvantage of this season is that due to significant snowfall, several pathways may be buried in snow, prohibiting tea establishments from operating.